ibm-cloud-docs/databases-for-elasticsearch/connecting-curl.md

 You can access your Elasticsearch database directly from a command-line terminal through cURL.
 Elasticsearch has a wide-variety of REST APIs that allow for [cluster monitoring](https://www.elastic.co/guide/en/elasticsearch/reference/current/cluster.html), [index management](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices.html) and [searching](https://www.elastic.co/guide/en/elasticsearch/reference/current/search.html) within the database.

+Connection strings are displayed in the _Connections_ panel of your deployment's _Overview_, and can also be retrieved from the [cloud databases CLI plugin](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-connections), and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).

-The information that you need to make a connection with cURL to your deployment is in the "cli" section of your [connection strings](/docs/services/databases-for-elasticsearch?topic=databases-for-elasticsearch-connection-strings).
+The information that you need to make a connection with cURL to your deployment is in the "cli" section of your connection strings.
 The table contains a breakdown for reference.

 Field Name|Index|Description
 ----------|-----|-----------